staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 ```

-Currently, PHPStan is using a single knowledge base for return and parameter types of functions and methods.
+Another example: PHPStan is using a single knowledge base for return and parameter types of functions and methods.
 This information is narrowed down by PHPStan Extensions when e.g. parameter values are known at static analysis time.
-In the future I want to improve the type inference e.g. for cases where PHPStan used `resource` types in the past, but use class/object types in more modern versions:
+In the future I want to improve the type inference e.g. for cases where PHP used `resource` types in the past, but uses class/object types in more modern versions:

 ```php